 Located on Regent Street in the heart of Cheltenham town centre, Woodkraft is the brainchild of MasterChef winner, Simon Wood.
 His team will be rustling up delicious breakfast using locally sourced ingredients.

 Expect favourites like the Woodkraft breakfast, including sourdough toast, Old Spot sausage, streaky bacon and all the trimmings; with other brunch options available including eggs Benedict, smashed avocado, vegan breakfasts and pancakes.

 Opening its doors from 9am for a special racing breakfast, stylish Cheltenham cocktail bar Revolution will be serving up bacon, sausage and veggie sandwiches; a full English with all the trimmings, and a vegetarian breakfast option too.

 It’s a great opportunity to experience this newly refurbished bar and discuss your best tips with racing fans before making your way to Prestbury Park.

 Relax in a stylish setting in the heart of Cheltenham, where The Fire Station will be serving breakfast from 9am during Race Week.

 Whether you’re looking to fuel up with a full English, tuck into smashed avocado on toast, racegoers also have the option to grab a breakfast muffin to take away.

 There’s also plenty of televisions showing live racing throughout the day in the bar, and newspapers to keep racegoers up-to-date on the latest tips.

-Enjoy the most important meal of the day at The Find during The Festival, with the SoGlos Café of the Year 2018 open from 8am serving up a range of breakfasts and brunch to set you up for the day.
+Enjoy the most important meal of the day at Brew & Bake during The Festival.
+Their usual tasty breakfasts will be served from 7am to set you up for the day.